umrover/mrover-workspace/onboard/odrive_bridge/README.md

 ### States

-**DisconnectedState** - In this state the program is searching for the odrive via its ID number.
+**DisconnectedState** - In this state the program is searching for the odrive by its ID number.
 Once it has found the odrive the state will immediately change to Armed.

 **ArmedState** - In this state the odrive will respond to velocity commands until instructed otherwise or errors out.